mikemazzetti/BUFFET/README.md

 ## Safety Features

-- Trading is disabled by default
+- Trading is disabled by default, only simulated.
-- Set execute_trades_flag = True in main.py to enable trading
+- Set execute_trades_flag = True in main.py to enable real trading
-- Recommended to test with paper trading account first
+- I would highly recommended to test with a paper trading account first if used, I am not responsible for money lost.

 ## License

-MIT License - see LICENSE file for details
+MIT License